choonsiong/event-rest-api/README.md

 # About

-By the way, you can find the Docker image for section 11 that related to building the backend REST API here:
+By the way, you can find the Docker image on Docker hub here:

 https://hub.docker.com/r/choonsiong/go-rest-api